 Supervisor.
 Victoria Bisnauth, “Witnessing the Violence of Modern Exile: An Examination of the Relationship Between the Image, the Spectator, and the Context of Photographs of Pain and Suffering,” Department of Law and Legal Studies, Carleton University, 2016.

 Co-supervisor.
 Liliane Braga.
 “Afrodiasporic cinematographies: Images and narratives under regimes of orality,” Pontifical Catholic University of São Paulo (PUC-SP), 2018.

 Co-supervisor.
 William Leonard Felepchuk, “Unearthing Racial Necrogeographies in Settler Colonies: the life and death of burial places in Ontario and Virginia,” School of Indigenous and Canadian Studies, Carleton University.

 Co-supervisor.
-Diane Roberts, “Exile and Recovery in African and Indigenous Communities,” Concordia University.
-In Progress.
+Diane Roberts, “Exile and Recovery in African and Indigenous Communities,” Centre for Interdisciplinary Studies, Concordia University.